maybebyte/anthesis/nix-internals-cflags.md

 Clang.
 This article collects these flags for some distributions to make them easier for me to track down and compare in the future.

 Because this is a huge rabbit hole, there are some things I won't be doing in the interest of time.
-They're listed in the caveats section.
+They're listed in the [Caveats section](#caveats).

 Even though this isn't perfect and doesn't list every operating system I'm interested in having these details for, I feel I should share what I